Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity

-which is invariant under the local Poincar\'e group.
+Notice that when $\alpha_0 = 0$, Eq.~\eqref{Lovelock 3D} is invariant with respect to the local Poincar\'e group.
 From the above Lagrangian, it is possible to obtain an important property shared by all Lagrangians which are invariant with respect to the local internal transformations in the flat space-time.
 It is worth noticing, in fact, that the exterior derivative of Eq.~\eqref{Lovelock 3D} is a topological surface term, specifically the $3+1-D$ Euler density.
 In general, all Lagrangians whose exterior derivative provides a topological term, are \emph{quasi}-gauge-invariant, namely they only change by a total derivative after performing a gauge transformation.

 Reversing the argument, this means that $D+1$-dimensional topologically invariant forms, can be used to define $D-$forms which in turn provides suitable Lagrangians.
 These forms are called \emph{Chern--Simons forms} and can be defined in odd dimensions only.
 However, the lack of non-trivial topological surface terms in odd dimensions, yields the impossibility of constructing non-trivial gauge Lagrangians in even dimensions.
 For example, the Chern--Simons 3-form coming from the 4-dimensional Pontryagin density $R^{ab} R_{ab}$ is: